Anshumanchaursiya/API_testing/README.md

   4. set the timeout if you want more time to wait for the responce
   5. save this file.

+ Note: main file is inside bin folder , you need to run main.py to run the project

  After installing package write code(if you need) and set up in your python file and run (ctrl+shift+f10 (for windows))